drakewilcox/pig-latin/README.md

 * _This program does nothing to non-alphabetical characters, since they do not contain consonants or vowels. example input: 3 example output: 3
-* _The program adds "ay" to single-letter words beginning with a vowel.
+* _The program adds "way" to single-letter words beginning with a vowel.
   Example Input: i
   Example Output: iay